Giygas: Appearances

-Giygas also appears in the Super NES sequel EarthBound.
-Giygas is an unseen villain for most of the story, although he possesses humans, animals, and objects who unknowingly do his bidding.
+Giygas also appears in the Super NES/SNES sequel EarthBound.
+Giygas is an unseen villain for most of the story, although he possesses the evil inside of humans, animals, and objects who unknowingly do his bidding.
 According to a character from the future named Buzz Buzz, Giygas destroys the universe ten years in the future.
 One of his key minions is Pokey Minch, a boy who lived in Ness's neighborhood.
 At first, Dr. Andonuts (the father of playable character Jeff) believes that Giygas is residing deep within the Earth, and transports himself and the party there using a machine called the Phase Distorter.
 When they arrive, they find that Giygas is attacking from that exact location, but from innumerable years in the past.
 The only way the protagonists can get to Giygas' time period is to alter the Phase Distorter to transport them back in time.
 When the group finally reaches Giygas, he initially resembles Ness while in the device called the "Devil's Machine".
-Pokey eventually turns the Devil's Machine off, thereby destroying Giygas' body and mind by releasing his power and driving him mad.
-At this point, Giygas' words and attacks are nondescript and nonsensical.
+Pokey reveals that Giygas' PSI power has grown so strong that it destroyed his mind and drove him mad.
+Pokey then turns the Devil's Machine off and releases Giygas, who now takes the form of a swirling red agonized face.
+At this point, Giygas' words and attacks are nondescript and nonsensical, more akin to a stream of consciousness than anything else.
 Giygas is eventually destroyed by Paula, who prays to the protagonists' friends and family for help.
 Her praying eventually reaches the player, and the combined prayers do enough damage to Giygas to kill him.